 The pie bird was positioned in the centre of the filling.
 On went the pasty with a slit cut for the bird.
 The edges were crimped.
 A little egg wash and the crust was sprinkled with coarse sea salt.
 The pie bird vents excess moisture from the pie filling (whether it is chicken and vegetables or fresh fruit), and prevents a soggy pie crust .
 These ceramic birds are available in most well stocked kitchen shops.

-Now you know my older sister’s secret for amazing pie crust.
+Now you know my older sister Mona’s secret for amazing pie crust .
+A trick to use the next time you make a juicy fruit or chicken pot pie.
 Tell your friends “a little bird told you”!